 The Specialties at Kafana Pavle Korcagin

-Like most kafanas in Serbia, Kafana Pavle Korcagin mainly serves traditional Serbian dishes and drinks.
+Like most kafanas in Serbia, Kafana Pavle Korcagin mainly serves traditional Serbian food and drinks.
 But in addition to that, to send their message through their stance about Kosovo, Kafana Pavle Korcagin also occasionally serves signature dishes from various countries that refuse to recognize Kosovo as an independent country.
-As an Indonesian, I know we’re one of them.
+As an Indonesian, I know we're one of them.

 In fact, I initially reached out to Kafana Pavle Korcagin when I checked their Instagram and saw that they once had Indonesian nasi goreng as their special menu.
 So I messaged them that I'd travel to Belgrade and plan to come and see if maybe they could serve an Indonesian dish for me to judge when I'm around.
 LOL.

 To my surprise, their response was really accommodating that they told me to get back to them again at least one week before my visit so their chef could prepare something for me.

 Apart from Serbia, here's a complete list of countries that haven't recognized Kosovo as an independent state:

 Final Verdict: Enjoying the Nightlife at Kafana Pavle Korcagin in Belgrade

 I decided to go to Kafana Pavle Korcagin with Dora since I don't think I'd like to go alone, thanks to my social anxiety issues in general.
 At first, I was a bit nervous because obviously, Dora is Croatian and the kafana kinda gave a strong vibe of being pro-Serbia.